Contents

 Verified reviews on Amazon signal that the reader went through amazon’s checkout process before leaving a review.
 Amazon places more weight on verified reviews and also lets them show on international Amazon product pages, while unverified reviews do not.

-Verified reviews appear in every single amazon store geo making them essential for authors with an international audience.
+Verified reviews appear in every single amazon store regardless of country, making them essential for authors with an international audience.

 Should I Reach Out to Top Reviewers?